OWASP/www-project-top-10-for-large-language-model-applications/2_0_candidates/SteveWilson_DangerousHallucinations.md

 ### Example Attack Scenarios

 **Scenario #1:** A legal firm uses an LLM to generate legal documents.
-The model confidently fabricates legal precedents, leading the firm to present false information in court, resulting in fines and reputational damage【7†source】 .
+The model confidently fabricates legal precedents, leading the firm to present false information in court, resulting in fines and reputational damage.

 **Scenario #2:** Developers use an LLM as a coding assistant.
 The model suggests a non-existent code library, which developers integrate into their software.
-An attacker exploits this by creating a malicious package with the same name, leading to a security breach【7†source】 .
+An attacker exploits this by creating a malicious package with the same name, leading to a security breach.

 ### Reference Links